What to Expect During Your Intake Appointment

 How Much Can I Receive?

-We provide resources ranging from $450 up to $550 based on family criteria, review of the eviction/utility shut-off notice, and the family's ability to meet overall needs based on SSW guidelines.
+We provide resources ranging from $700 up to $800 based on the number of family members impacted, review of the eviction/utility shut-off notice, and the family's ability to meet overall needs based on SSW guidelines.

 What Services are Available?